uvarc/rc-learning/content/courses/python_introduction/getting_started.md

 ![Spyder](/courses/python_introduction/Spyder.png)

-If you are using Python 2.7, add the `future` line immediately after the triple-quoted section.
+If you are using Python 2.7, add the `from future` line immediately after the triple-quoted section.

 If you type